JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 An Area Of Effect describe a 3D space.
 This is often used for certain attacks such as a grenade explosion that effects an area.

 Length is measured in ft.
 Area is measured in ft^2.
-Volume is measrued in ft^3.
+Volume is measured in ft^3.
 Angles are measured in degrees.

-All Area Of Effects will have a point of origin from which the area of effect will eminate from.
+All Area Of Effects will have a point of origin from which the area of effect will emanate from.

 An Area Of Effect has a Effective, optional Ineffective, and optional Max component to it.
 They will all share the same point of origin.
 The shape that Effective describes will always be smaller than Ineffective, and Ineffective will always be smaller than Max.
-A good example would be a modern hand grenade, where Effective might represent the inner most "kill radius", Ineffective would represent the middle "casualty radius", and Max would represent the outer most radius where you might get hit by a piece of sharpnel though highly unlikely.
+A good example would be a modern hand grenade, where Effective might represent the inner most "kill radius", Ineffective would represent the middle "casualty radius", and Max would represent the outer most radius where you might get hit by a piece of shrapnel though highly unlikely.

 When dealing with a character between two of the components, such as on the edge between Effective and Ineffective, it is up to the Narrators discretion to decide if they are more inside one or the other.